5 Culture Trends for Healthcare Companies

 Rather than ask employees to simply endure, put in place policies that encourage nimbly resilient practices.
 Ask leaders to openly share information about challenges and changes in the organisation, give employees autonomy and flexibility in their work to meet those challenges, and prioritize employee wellbeing and psychological safety.
 Promote collaboration across the organisation and empower employees to rethink how things are done.

-recognise and reward employees when they’re nimbly resilient and share their stories across the organisation, so all employees understand what it means to be adaptable and proactive, and to persevere.
+Recognise and reward employees when they’re nimbly resilient and share their stories across the organisation, so all employees understand what it means to be adaptable and proactive, and to persevere.

 See more culture trends and best practices to manage them in our 2024 Global Culture Report